dj311/epd-wm/README.md

 Tasks:

+  - [x] Upping the refresh rate from 2 Hz seems to cause issues.
+I think one improvement could be to schedule frames after we receive keyboard input (say 25 ms, giving the computer enought time to respond).
+This will trigger additional frames on top of the regular 2 updates per second.
+It'll make it feel much more responsive.
+  - [ ] We should do some kind of locking to ensure to scheduled frames don't overlap.
+Related to the above, and general buggyness.
-  - [ ] Investigate why the wm crashes all the time.
+  - [x] Investigate why the wm crashes all the time.
      - I've narrowed the cause of the crash down to a call to `wlr_renderer_read_pixels`.
      - I'm running an old version of wlroots (0.7.0) since that is what comes from the Ubuntu repositories on my machine.
 I believe that version has